LemonBarsXD/Songsterr-Popup-Blocker/README.md

 The script works by:

-- **Watching for 'continue' a-tag** using MutationObservers, ensuring that the popup has appeared and gets clicked as soon as possible.
+- **Watching for 'continue' a-tag** using MutationObservers, ensuring that the popup has appeared and gets 'clicked' away as soon as you'd like.

 ---

 ## 📝 Customization

 You can easily modify the script to adjust the behavior for your needs.
-Simply edit the `linkTextToFind` variable at the start of the function.
+Simply edit the variables at the start of the function.

 ## 🎯 Future Updates